IntenseBattle2/IB2F/README.md

 For example, a flash game might use an engine to support console controllers or add touch controls to people playing on mobile, or a bank application might use a plugin to encrypt data being sent to their servers and back.

 # Where can I find out more?
-More information is coming soon in the Wiki!
+More information will be rolled out on the wiki as features come in!